 To be eligible for strike benefits the member must actively participate in the strike.
-That is, she/he must perform the task(s) assigned to her/him when she/he is called upon by the Strike Steering Committee or one of the sub-committees.
+That is, the member must perform the assigned task(s) when the member is called upon by the Strike Steering Committee or one of the sub-committees.